History of Phoenix, Arizona: 1990-present

 The new 20 story City Hall opened in 1992, The development of the Sunnyslope area with low-cost housing is noticed by local refugee resettlement centers, which promote the area among refugee communities.
 During the 1990s, refugees from Afghanistan, Bosnia, the Sudan, Somalia, Congo, Sierra Leone, Laos, Vietnam, and Central and South America would settle there.
 43 different languages would be spoken in local schools by the year 2000.
 Valley National, with $11 billion in assets, was the biggest bank in Arizona, and one of the oldest, when it was bought out by Banc One Corp. of Columbus, Ohio, in 1992.
 The sale for $1.2 billion was part of the trend toward outside ownership of the state's banking assets.
 1993 saw the creation of "Tent City," by Sheriff Joe Arpaio, using inmate labor, to alleviate overcrowding in the Maricopa County Jail system, the fourth-largest in the world.
 The famous "Phoenix Lights" UFO sightings took place in March 1997.
 1997 also saw the closing, after 116 years of publication, of The Phoenix Gazette.

-In the mid-2000s, the Baseline Killer and Serial Shooter crime sprees occurred in Phoenix, Tempe, and Mesa.
+In the mid-2000s, the Baseline Killer and Dale Hausner and Samuel Dieteman crime sprees occurred in Phoenix, Tempe, and Mesa.
 Steele Indian School Park was the site of a mid-air collision between two news helicopters in July 2007.

 Phoenix has maintained an expansion streak in recent years, growing by 24.2% before 2007.
 This made it the second-fastest-expanding metropolitan area in the United States preceded by Las Vegas, whose population had expanded by 29.2% during that time.
 2008 was an eventful year in the Valley of the Sun.
 First, the Phoenix Light Rail would begin operation, with service between Phoenix, Tempe and Mesa.
 Second, Squaw Peak, the second tallest mountain in the city, was officially renamed Piestewa Peak after Army Specialist Lori Ann Piestewa, an Arizona native who was the first Native American woman to die in combat with the U.S. military, and the first American female casualty in the 2003 Iraq War.
-And later that same year Phoenix was one of cities hardest hit by the Subprime mortgage crisis.
+And later that same year, Phoenix was one of cities hardest hit by the Subprime mortgage crisis.
 In early 2009, the median home price was $150,000, down from its $262,000 peak in recent years.
 Crime rates in Phoenix have declined in recent years and once troubled, decaying neighborhoods such as South Mountain, Alhambra, and Maryvale, have recovered and stabilized.
 As of 2005, Downtown Phoenix and the central core were experiencing renewed interest and expansion, resulting in numerous restaurants, stores and businesses opening or relocating to central Phoenix.

 In June 2017, a heat wave grounded more than 40 airline flights of small aircraft, with American Airlines reducing sales on certain flights to prevent the vehicles from being over the maximum weight permitted for safe takeoff.